 Internet Firewall Servers protect organizations from the productivity, legal liability, and bandwidth risks of the internet, combining powerful flexibility with rich functionality.
-Our firewall servers offer complete firewall protection, web content filtering, intrusion detection, proxy services, routing, DHCP, VPN’s, Dynamic DNS, logging and reporting for individuals, small offices and medium sized (up to 100 users) networks.
+Our firewalls offer complete firewall protection, web content filtering, intrusion detection, proxy services, routing, DHCP, VPN’s, Dynamic DNS, logging and reporting for credit unions, financial institutions, including small and medium sized (up to 100 users) networks.

-Our server protects your internal network by blocking all access to your internal network except for the applications that you define and need to have access to, such as VPN’s to your branch offices or mobile users or other internal applications and/or servers.
+Our firewall protects your internal network by blocking all access to your internal network except for the applications that you define and need to have access to, such as VPN’s to your branch offices or mobile users or other internal applications and/or servers.
 The included Advanced Web Proxy software includes user authentication and controls for internet access so you can control who uses the internet and when.
 The Intrusion Detection software allows you to see who’s trying to access your network and computers.
-The server includes VPN support for Mobile-to-Net and Network-to-Network VPN’s.
-No more purchasing individual, costly VPN licenses.
+The server includes VPN support for Mobile-to-Network and Network-to-Network VPN’s.
+No more purchasing individual, costly VPN client licenses!

 Why is it Important?

 Inappropriate use of internet resources can expose organizations to legal liability when employees engage in illegal or inappropriate activities.
 The content filtering software in our server helps organizations define and enforce internet use policies that prevent employees from engaging in inappropriate behavior.
 Your organization can experience dramatic decreased network capacity or some system downtime when too many employees use bandwidth-sapping applications, like streaming media or internet radio.
 Web content filtering can help organizations balance employees’ personal internet needs while decreasing the risk of legal liability, maintaining adequate network bandwidth levels, and increasing productivity.

 In the case of a library or school, content filtering helps comply with the Children’s Internet Protection Act (CIPA).
 CIPA requires: